mohd14shoeb/PerfectAPIClient/README.md

 ## Mocking (Unit-Tests)

 ### APIClientTestCase
-Ensure that your test class is inherits from [APIClientTestCase](https://github.com/SvenTiigi/PerfectAPIClient/blob/master/Sources/PerfectAPIClient/TestCase/APIClientTestCase.swift) which sets an environment variable in order to allow the `APIClient` to evaluate if the runtime is under unit test conditions.
+Ensure that your test class inherits from [APIClientTestCase](https://github.com/SvenTiigi/PerfectAPIClient/blob/master/Sources/PerfectAPIClient/TestCase/APIClientTestCase.swift) which sets an environment variable in order to allow the APIClient to evaluate if the runtime is under unit test conditions.
 If you need to override the `setUp` or `tearDown` function don't forget to call the `super` implementation.

 ```swift
 import XCTest